rmludwig/frontend-nanodegree-mobile-portfolio/Readme.txt

     Look into compression oportunities for images and other files.

 #### Part 2 (pizza fps)

+   I read on google's development site and at

 querySelector
 querySelectorAll (read about perfromance issues when used in loops due to static node list which takes longer to build as opposed to Live node list that is built as needed on the fly)